arcus/education_modules/docs/about.md

 Support for this effort includes NIH funding via an R25 grant mechanism.

+## Contributors

+The founding contributors to this project are members of the [Arcus](https://arcus.chop.edu) team at Children's Hospital of Philadelphia.

+If you are interested in contributing to this project, visit the project's GitHub repository for more information.

 ## Thanks

 This project is grateful for the generosity of [Liascript](https://github.com/LiaScript)'s creators and sustainers, André Dietrich and Sebastian Zug, for sharing their work (and advice!) freely.